Sound technicians use technical knowledge and expertise to produce and manipulate the sound for performances and recordings

 You could also get experience by working as a roadie, loading, unloading and setting up sound equipment.
 This could help you develop contacts with sound technicians.
 Work experience with a rental company can also bring you into contact with sound mixers who are looking to hire kit for jobs.

 Experience of working for equipment manufacturers can also be helpful as it will build up your technical knowledge.

-- commercial and corporate production companies;
+- commercial and corporate film and TV production companies

-- specialist programme makers;
+- specialist programme makers

-- music industry producers and studios;
+- music industry producers and studios

-- facilities houses - businesses that offer the broadcasting and entertainment industries facilities such as post-production services and audio correction;
+- facilities houses - businesses that offer the broadcasting and entertainment industries facilities such as post-production services and audio correction

 - independent radio.

 Look for job vacancies at: